Skip to content

 Take them on adventures/outdoors in Carriers

 When you and your kitty are ready for outdoor adventures, you can use a carrier, stroller, or cat backpack to take your fur baby outside safely and comfortably.
 Start with short trips and gradually work up to longer outings.
-Make sure you choose a carrier that keeps your kitty comfortable and gives her enough room to move around.
+Make sure you choose a carrier that keeps your kitty comfortable and gives her enough room to move around, like the "The Navigator" Earth Convertible Cat Backpack.

 FAQ’s